Is citizen participation in the entire constituent process mandatory?

 What will happen to those that currently hold public office and decide to run as a candidate to become a member of the constituent body?

-In that case, and in order to avoid possible conflicts of interest, the Agreement states that any person holding public or popularly elected offices will cease, by sole operation of law (i.e., immediately), to hold their office as soon as they submit their candidacy to the Electoral Service.
+In that case, and in order to avoid possible conflicts of interest, the Agreement states that any person holding public or popularly elected offices will cease, by sole operation of law (i.e., immediately), to hold their office as soon as they submit their candidacy to the Electoral Bureau.

 This would preclude them from remaining in office while the candidacies are underway.
 It should also be noted that the Agreement provides that those who are elected as members of the constituent body shall be disqualified from being candidates for elective offices for a period of one year from the termination of the constituent body.